 Articles have also been categorised according to the following types of evidence:

-Application - Information on the use of a recruitment strategy without formal evaluation.
+Application (Level 2) - Information on the use of a recruitment strategy without formal evaluation.
 This includes informal evaluations such as level of recruitment before and after a strategy is applied and hypothetical models of strategies.

 Additional information has been extracted from articles to allow users to search for articles based on the methods, outcomes and approach of the recruitment research, as well as the recruitment context (recruitment setting, gender, age, intervention type etc.)